kintaroazurachaniago/kint-router/README.md

   Or

   Route.post('/post/:slug', ...
-  // request.params.username will contain 'lorem-ipsum' if client gives request to url '/post/lorem-ipsum'
+  // request.params.slug will contain 'lorem-ipsum' if client gives request to url '/post/lorem-ipsum'
   // if the request method from the client is 'POST' then the data sent by the client can be retrieved from request.body with object data type
 /*